This is an update on an earlier post on removing spam posts.

 As you can see from the image, once the extension is enabled and the key is properly configured there is a prominent Check users for spam button on its page within the Administration Control Panel.
 If you have lots of users, it may hang.
 Based on my experience though the next time you go into its interface you will see a list of potential spammers.

 As I said, it is not perfect.
 So I recommend that for users with posts to check these out these users topics to make sure their posts are spam before deleting them.
 For those you want to delete, check the boxes next to their usernames and then press Delete marked.
-You can also press Delete all to remove all users and their posts on the page.
+You can also press Delete all to remove all users and their posts.
 You may have to go through many pages to delete all spam users and their posts, but this is obviously much faster than doing a visual inspection of all your posts.

 This is a new feature which as of this writing is not available if you download the extension from phpbb.com.
 It keeps almost all spammers from hitting your site at all.
 Instead, Cleantalk’s servers grab it first.
 In the event the user is legitimate, there is a link that will take them to your website.